merthidayetoglu/CommBench/README.md

 #### Measurement

-It is tedious to take accurate measurements.
+It is tedious to take accurate measurements, mainly because it has to be repeated several times to find the peak performance.
 We provide a measurement functions that executes the communications multiple times and reports the statistics.

 ```cpp
 template <typename T>